ampl/mp/doc/rst/howto.rst

 This section describes implementation of the :ref:`optional standard driver features <features-guide>`, as well as solver-specific features.
+Much of the biolerplate code is written already, so that the behaviour becomes automatically standardized across all solvers.

 Some standard features are very common, such as BASIS, others not, such as FIX_MODEL, and don't have to be implemented unless the solver directly supports them.